0n0w1c/Foundations/readme.md

 * Startup setting to clean sweep (remove ground decorations), when tiles are placed.
 * Startup setting for the number of rows to add to the player inventory size.

-* Startup settings to change the [layering order](https://mods.factorio.com/mod/Foundations/faq), higher numbers layer on top of lower numbers.
-Tiles assigned with the same number merge rather than layer.
-If Alien Biomes is active, settings for layering the painted refined concrete are not available.
-If Dectorio is active, this mod will utilize the provided painted refined concrete.
-Otherwise, if the startup setting is enabled, this mod will provide the painted refined concrete.

 &NewLine;

 * Runtime settings to add small/medium electric poles, inserters, belts, splitters, and loaders as [excluded entities](https://mods.factorio.com/mod/Foundations/faq).

 * Runtime setting to enable tiles to be selectable via the Foundations button, limit the palette for quicker selection.
-Dectorio users should visit the runtime settings (Map tab), most of the Dectorio tiles are not selected by default.

 ---

-Settings for the various supported mods are only visible when the supported mod is active.

 Construction is halted if the player’s inventory lacks a sufficient quantity of the selected tile.
 Make sure to have enough of the selected tile or disable automated tile placement.